GuillaumeMougeot/gbifxdl/README.md

 The scripts above are used in practice in the [usecases folder](https://github.com/GuillaumeMougeot/gbifxdl/tree/main/usecases).

-For more details examples, look at the [examples folder](https://github.com/GuillaumeMougeot/gbifxdl/tree/main/examples).
+For more detailed examples, look at the [examples folder](https://github.com/GuillaumeMougeot/gbifxdl/tree/main/examples).

 ## Contributing